Is Delta-8 Legal in Alabama?

 Instead, they harness a process called isomerization, which involves transforming CBD into delta-8.
 While technically a natural process, this isomerization happens in a laboratory – the ideal laboratory conditions accelerate and maximize the production of delta-8.

-With hemp companies now able to create large quantities of delta-8 at will, it’s now possible to make products cheaply and sell them at affordable prices.
-You won’t be shocked to hear this workaround has raised eyebrows in the world of hemp and increasingly among lawmakers.
+With hemp companies now able to create large quantities of delta-8 at will, making products cheaply and selling them at affordable prices is now possible.
+The workaround has been raising eyebrows in the world of hemp and increasingly among lawmakers, so it shouldn’t surprise you.

 Delta-8 and the Federal Law

 We’ve covered the details of the Farm Bill in Alabama SB 225.
-There’s no doubt that the Farm Bill made delta-8 products legal, but recent developments suggest it might not be a closed case.
+Undoubtedly, the Farm Bill made delta-8 products legal, but recent developments suggest it might not be a closed case.

-The Drug Enforcement Administration (DEA) has taken a firm stance against what it describes as “synthetic tetrahydrocannabinols.”
+The Drug Enforcement Administration (DEA) has taken a firm stance against what it describes as “synthetic tetrahydrocannabinol.”

-But the problem is that the IFR did not mention delta-8 specifically and nobody can agree on whether delta-8 is synthetic or not.
+But the problem is that the IFR did not mention delta-8 specifically, and nobody can agree on whether delta-8 is synthetic.
 Let’s look at the arguments.

 Is Delta-8 Synthetic?

 As mentioned earlier, isomerization is natural.
 In the ideal environment, CBD will degrade into delta-8.
-Of course, setting up the perfect conditions for isomerization in a laboratory is quite different from natural isomerization.
+Of course, setting up the perfect conditions for isomerization in a laboratory differs from natural isomerization.

 But both CBD and delta-8 are naturally occurring hemp compounds, and both are legal according to the Farm Bill.
 So, what’s the problem?